Singular values of large non-central random matrices: Asymptotic normality of singular values

 which is \eqref{m_r}. \end{proof}

-Ref. \cite{bryc2013separation} worked with the eigenvalues of the normalized ``covariance matrix" $(\mDD \mDD^*)/(\sqrt{M}+\sqrt{N})^2$, i.e., with the normalized squares of singular values $\La_r=\la_r^2/(\sqrt{M}+\sqrt{N})^2$.
+Ref. \cite{bryc2013separation} worked with the eigenvalues of the "sample covariance matrix" $(\mDD \mDD^*)/(\sqrt{M}+\sqrt{N})^2$, i.e., with the normalized squares of singular values $\La_r=\la_r^2/(\sqrt{M}+\sqrt{N})^2$.
 Proposition \ref{T-gen} then gives the following normal approximation. \begin{proposition} with recalculated shift